 We love our farm animals and also the work involved with looking after them.
-The Briarhill herd consists of 250 cattle which are a french breed called Bazadaise.
-In France the meat has won a gold award for the taste of the meat.
-The meat is very low in cholestrol and is very lean with a beautiful taste.
-We breed our own cattle therefore there is no need for us to go and buy from markets except every 2 years we have to buy in two bulls as we would have a lot of heifer calves ready to breed and we cannot breed from their fathers.
-Ivor is our Bazadaise bull and this year will be the first time for his calves to be born and then there is Graham our Belgium Blue bull who also will be the first time for his calves.
+The Briarhill herd consists of 250 cattle which are British x and Blonde crosses.
+I We breed our own cattle therefore there is no need for us to go and buy from markets except every 2 years we have to buy in two bulls as we would have a lot of heifer calves ready to breed and we cannot breed from their fathers.
+Graham is our Britiah Blue bull and Eric is our Blonde bull.

 We make our own silage and haylage from our fields as well as making other farmers silage.
 The cattle are all bedded on straw and so they are nice and cosy in wintertime.
 The cattle which we do not breed from are sold in the market at 20-25 months old.